Goal Zero Yeti 1500X Vs 3000X Power Station Differences

 For some reason, the latest Yeti X power stations can’t handle both solar and a wall charger at the same time.

 You also can’t use both the 8mm and the Anderson Powerpole at the same time.

 The port that receives the highest voltage will be the active one.

 What it comes down to is how much battery capacity you need.
 The Yeti 3000X comes with a faster wall charger and a rolling cart, but it’s not that much bigger in terms of size, although heavier.

 Are you going to be able to recharge the battery daily with solar or a wall charger, and how much electricity do you need to use between charges?

-If you’re a traveler though and have a couple of solar panels on top of an RV or van that will recharge your battery, and you only need to charge a phone, tablet, and laptop, the Yeti 1500X will be good enough as long as you’ll get sunshine at least once a week.
+If you’re a traveler though and have a couple of solar panels on top of an RV or van that will recharge your battery, and you only need to charge a phone, tablet, and laptop, the Yeti 1500X (click to view on Amazon) will be good enough so long as you get sunshine at least once a week.